Experiential learning resources for the innovative educator

 Project-based learning also gives students the skills to find information, promoting lifelong learning.
 Students know how to learn so can take on anything long after they have left my class or graduated high school.

-7. PBL Encourages Relationship-Building
+7. Project-Based Summer School Encourages Relationship-Building

 Self-directed project-based learning promotes relationship building on so many levels because it is so collaborative.
 I become very close with my students because the learning experience is personalized.
 In order for me to guide students in the process of designing and leading their own project-based learning experience, I need to get to know who they are as individuals.

 Project-based learning is also community-based and highly collaborative, so students build relationships and network with community members.
 Finally, students build relationships with each other.
-They evaluate each others work and offer feedback.
-Sometimes they conduct PBL's in pairs or teams.

 Follow Experiential Learning Depot on Pinterest, Facebook, Youtube, and Instagram for more on experiential education, and check out my TpT store for experiential learning resources.

 Did you know there is an experiential learning Facebook group?
 Check that out - Experiential Learning Community for K12 Teachers - and join in the discussion about experiential learning ideas such as citizen science.

 To provide innovative educational resources for educators, parents, and students, that go beyond lecture and worksheets.